evolaemp/svmcc/README.rst

 -------

-The ``data/vectors`` directory contains the samples and targets (in the machine learning sense) derived from the respective datasets, again in tsv format.
-Each sample represents a pair of words from different doculects but denoting the same gloss.
-The sample features are described in section 4.3 of the paper.
+The ``data/vectors`` directory contains the samples and targets (in the machine learning sense) derived from the datasets, in csv format.
+With the exception of ``central_asian``, which is split into two because its size exceeds 100 MB, there is a single vector file per dataset.
+In these files each row comprises a pair of words from different languages but with the same meaning.
+The features are described in section 4.3 of the paper.

 params